memory-hunter/DumbCopyRemover/README.md

 # dumbphone-audio-tools

-Simple Python script to work with `.mld`, `.mmf`.
-The script can:
+Simple Python script to work with `.mld`, `.mmf`(so far).
+The script can remove copy protection to then be able to be converted to other formats using PsmPlayer for example.
-- [x] Remove copy protection
-- [ ] Convert other specific formats to `.mid` for listenability on the PC

  ## Installation